 I am delighted that you are interested in joining Formby High School Sixth Form.
-Choosing the right place for your post 16 study is an important decision and I hope that you will find the contents of this prospectus both informative and helpful in reaching that decision.
+Choosing the right place for your post 16 study is an important decision and I hope that you will find the contents our digital prospectus and website pages both informative and helpful in reaching that decision.
 I also encourage you to take the opportunity to experience Formby High School Sixth Form via the events we will be holding over the coming months.
 This will enable you to meet our staff and students, and appreciate the facilities and resources we offer.
 It will also give you a personal taste of the warm welcome and atmosphere for which our Sixth Form is known.

-We currently have a Sixth Form of over 250 students, many of whom have been at Formby High School since the start of Year 7.
-In recent years, the number of students joining us at the beginning of Year 12 having completed their GCSEs at other schools has grown considerably.
+We currently have a vibrant Sixth Form of nearly 250 students, many of whom have been at Formby High School since the start of Year 7, with more and more students joining us at the beginning of Year 12 having completed their GCSEs at other schools.
 Sixth Form students at Formby High School do not get lost in the crowd.
 We pride ourselves on the level of care and support we provide to every individual and take time to get to know each student’s interests, needs and aspirations.
 This uniquely personal approach is a major factor in many students choosing Formby High School Sixth Form over the larger colleges.

 Students leave Formby High School with excellent results in A Level and vocational courses and this happens for a number of reasons.
 Firstly, they receive high quality teaching in all subjects.
 In addition, they are set challenging targets and are rigorously monitored against these targets.
 Where concerns exist about progress, the pastoral team, led by the Assistant Headteacher (Director of Learning Years 11 to 13) and the Sixth Form Progress Leaders, work closely with students to provide the necessary support to get them back on track.
 Finally, a comprehensive programme of careers advice is delivered to all students to enable them to make the right choices regarding post-18 progression.
 Students applying to university are guided through the UCAS application process and those who wish to follow alternative pathways, including employment or higher apprenticeship, also receive appropriate advice.